Perindopril

 Perindopril is a medication used to treat high blood pressure, heart failure, or stable coronary artery disease.

-As a long-acting ACE inhibitor, it works by relaxing blood vessels and decreasing blood volume.
+As a long-acting ACE inhibitor, perindopril works by inhibiting production of the vasoconstriction hormone, angiotensin, thereby relaxing blood vessels, increasing urine output, and decreasing blood volume, leading to a reduction of blood pressure.
+It also increases blood renin activity and decreases aldosterone secretion, causing increased urine production and excretion of sodium.

 As a prodrug, perindopril is hydrolyzed in the liver to its active metabolite, perindoprilat.
 It was patented in 1980 and approved for medical use in 1988.

-Perindopril is taken in the form of perindopril arginine (trade names include Coversyl, Coversum) or perindopril erbumine (Aceon).
-Both forms are therapeutically equivalent and interchangeable, but the dose prescribed to achieve the same effect differs between the two forms.
-It is also often combined with another medication, sometimes in the same tablet (see #Combinations below).
+Perindopril is taken in the form of perindopril arginine/amlodipine or perindopril erbumine.
+Both forms are therapeutically equivalent and interchangeable.
+The combination perindopril/amlodipine/indapamide is on the World Health Organization's List of Essential Medicines.